kangrongji/resizable-prop-truncation/README.md

 In the former case, we call it **strict**, and in the latter case, we refer to it as **weak**.

-The main use of it is to reformulate Voevodsky's axiom of proposition resizing.
+The main purpose of it is to reformulate Voevodsky's axiom of proposition resizing.
 In `Resizing.agda`, we show that

 > Weak PropTruncation $+$ Resizing $=$ Resizable Weak PropTruncation